phetsims/mean-share-and-balance/doc/model.md

 ## Overview

 The goal of this simulation is to provide users an understanding of mean as it relates to a data set.
-More specifically, how mean can be calculated, and how individual data values impact the mean.
-The screens provide an experience of embodied math, allowing users to feel what the mean/average is in various qualitative scenarios.
-For example, as water levels out among cups, evenly distributing candy bars across peers, or finding the balance point of a beam.
+More specifically, how mean can be calculated and how individual data values impact the mean.
+The screens provide an experience of embodied math, allowing users to feel what the mean/average is in various qualitative scenarios, such as water levelling out among cups, evenly distributing candy bars across peers, or finding the balance point of a beam.

 ## Data Representations